Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/Lab2-A(AKS).md

 ### Task 1: Deploy AKS Services

-1. Navigate back to the Visual studio code window and navigate to **miyagi/deploy/infrastructure/kubernetes/manifests/50-miyagi** ,right click on **50-miyagi** in cascading menu, select **Open in integrate Terminal**.
+1. Navigate back to the Visual Studio code window and navigate to **miyagi/deploy/infrastructure/kubernetes/manifests/50-miyagi**, right-click on **50-miyagi** in cascading menu, and select **Open in integrate Terminal**.

     ![](./Media/aks-01.png)